 Where Do Accidents Typically Happen in Glendale, CA?

 Glendale is the fourth largest city in Los Angeles County.
-It’s a great place to live and work, but as with all big cities, traffic can make it a more dangerous place to drive in.
+It's a great place to live and work, but as with all big cities, traffic can make it a more dangerous place to drive.

-Some spots are prone to car crashes because they’re arterial roads that most Glendale drivers use.
-Crashes are also more likely to happen at some intersections due to a lack of visibility or other issues.
+Some spots are prone to car crashes because they're arterial roads that most Glendale drivers use.
+Collisions are also more likely to happen at intersections due to a lack of visibility or other issues.

-LA’s infamous Highway 138, or "Death Road," runs north of Glendale.
-This highway is known for its often deadly crashes, but it’s not the only dangerous spot in the area.
-As you get closer to Glendale, I-210, Ventura Freeway and the Arroyo Secco Parkway that connects LA to Pasadena are roads where you should watch out for unsafe drivers.
+LA's infamous Highway 138, or "Death Road," runs north of Glendale.
+This highway is known for its often deadly crashes, but it's not the only dangerous spot in the area.
+I-210, Ventura Freeway, and the Arroyo Secco Parkway that connects LA to Pasadena are roads where you should watch out for unsafe drivers.

-Within Glendale, the spots that see the most car accidents include Brand Boulevard, a major north-south axis.
-There are several intersections that are notoriously dangerous along this boulevard, like the intersections with Sanchez Drive, Goode Avenue and Colorado Street.
+Within Glendale, there are spots that see the most car accidents, including Brand Boulevard, a major north-south axis.
+Several intersections are notoriously dangerous along this boulevard, like the intersections with Sanchez Drive, Goode Avenue, and Colorado Street.

 Colorado Street is an east-west axis that can get busy.
-Watch out for the intersection with Verdugo Road near the Moyse Baseball Field, another spot where crashes are common.
+Watch out for the intersection with Verdugo Road near the Moyse Baseball Field, where crashes are common.

-Other problematic areas include Honolulu Avenue and Lowell Avenue where people get on and off the San Fernando Freeway, as well as the corner of Glendale Avenue and East Broadway near the Glendale Civic Center.
+Other problematic areas include Honolulu Avenue and Lowell Avenue, where people get on and off the San Fernando Freeway and the corner of Glendale Avenue and East Broadway near the Glendale Civic Center.

 Could Reduced Speed Limits Result in Fewer Crashes?

 During COVID-19, California saw fewer drivers on the roads.
-Instead of making the driving conditions safer, empty roads encouraged people to speed and resulted in more crashes.
-In 2020, there were 3,723 motor vehicle deaths in California, a number that went up from 2019.
+Instead of making the driving conditions safer, empty streets encouraged people to speed, resulting in more crashes.
+In 2020, there were 3,980 motor vehicle deaths in California.
+This number exceeded 4,000 in 2021.

 Accident Statistics for Glendale, CA